 Who/What Inspires You?

 - The Written Word: I was turned on to poetry in junior high via Maya Angelou and Langston Hughes.
 I drank in what I read and began writing myself.
 Along the way, I’ve read Galway Kinnell, Nikki Giovanni, Edgar Allen Poe, Sylvia Plath, Robert Frost, and some Allen Ginsberg.
-And more are planned.
-One of my goals is to read as many poets as I can before I leave this planet.
+And I desire to read many, many more.

 - Performance and slam poetry: I came to it, brand new, in 2008.
 I have heard many good performance poets, both famous and yet-to-be-famous, who have influenced me in terms of sound, rhythm, and other poet elements.
 Specifically coming to mind are folks like Airea “Dee” Matthews, Jon Sands, Jamaal Vs. May, Patricia Smith, Alvin Lau, Donielle Monique, Ray McNeice, and Dave Nichols, as well as Columbus-area poets such as Barbara Fant, Will Evans, Louise Robertson, and Joanna Schroeder.
 And that, again, is a short list.
 I’d fill up the page if I listed everyone from this field who has inspired me.